metaleap/vscode-appz/libs/cs/readme.md

 workspace folder the name of the workspace is prepended.
 Defaults to `true` when there are multiple workspace folders and `false` otherwise.

-`andThen` ── A path relative to the root or the input.
+`onDone` ── A path relative to the root or the input.

 ##### Parameters